awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### ModifyLambda class

 Add the following Java code to the **com.example.fsa** package.
 This represents the **ModifyLambda** class that is used to update all four Lambda functions created using the CDK script with the Lambda functions created using the AWS SDK for Java V2.
-Besure to specify the correct Lambda function names and the name of the FAT JAR that is placed in the S3 bucket (see the instructions later in this document).
+Specify the correct Lambda function names and the name of the FAT JAR that is placed in the S3 bucket (see the instructions later in this document).

 ```java
 package com.example.fsa;